 Card is used for lots of things throughout the year.

-I bought these two reams from Mr. Price for €9.99 each.
-There are 250 sheets in each ream and they should get me to Christmas (at least).
+I usually buy two reams from Mr. Price for €9.99 each.
+There are 250 sheets in each ream.

 I usually buy wool in Dealz as there is often an offer of 3 balls for the price of 2.
 (So €3 for 3 balls – 1 euro each).